-- Allow the child or vulnerable adult to talk freely and listen uncritically and without interruption; - Take the allegations seriously; - Only ask open questions eg "Tell me what has happened", "When did this happen?"; - Reassure them that he/she was right to tell you, that the alleged abuse was not their fault; - Try and boost their self-esteem and self-confidence; - Try to alleviate feelings of guilt and isolation, while passing no judgement. - Record all discussions/observations/evidence in writing on the Record of Concern; - Immediately report the concerns, allegation(s) and information to the DSL - Ensure the details within the Record of Concern are kept confidential and only shared with the DSL; - Seek support from the DSL if you are personally or emotionally affected by the experience or incident.
+- Allow the child or adult at risk to talk freely and listen uncritically and without interruption. - Take the allegations seriously. - Only ask open questions e.g., "Tell me what has happened", "When did this happen?". - Reassure them that they were right to tell you, that the alleged abuse was not their fault. - Try and boost their self-esteem and self-confidence. - Try to alleviate feelings of guilt and isolation, while passing no judgement. - Record all discussions/observations/evidence in writing on the Record of Concern. - Immediately report the concerns, allegation(s) and information to the DSL. - Ensure the details within the Record of Concern are kept confidential and only shared with the DSL. - Seek support from the DSL if you are personally or emotionally affected by the experience or incident.